SPRINGLIGHT

 - Shorter shipping lead time (counted in days instead of months),

-- Less GHG emission (close to 1:10).
+- GHG emission reduced to a fraction (close to 1:10).

 GHG (Green House Gas) emission is part of Sustainability which is a scope Springlight pays very much attention to.
 Concretely, in order to differentiate itself providing higher value to clients, not only has Springlight obtained the ISO 9001 Certification to ensure a qualitative management of its services but also the ISO 14001 to embrass Sustainability.